Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/introduction.rst

 * The built folder starts empty and will be populated with models and textures.
 It can be usually copied into the game assets folder directly.
 It can be deleted, forcing the models to be recompiled.
   We recommend gitignoring it and/or adding a submodule in the same place.
 * The scripts folder is optional.
+It is used here: :doc:`scripting` for normal scripts
-It is used here: :doc:`scripting`
+* The bscripts folder is optional.
+It is used here: :doc:`scripting` for scripts intended to be run in Blender
 * The common folder is optional.
 It is used here: :doc:`misc`

 Running asset pipeline